PHAMTHUYDUYEN/Bicycle-Manufacturer-Performance-SQL/README.md

 | 201702	| 62192	| 233373	| 733|
 | 201703	| 69931	| 259522	| 993|

-:point_right: In March 2017, there was a notable improvement across all key metrics (visits, pageviews, and transactions) compared to January and February.
+:arrow_right: In March 2017, there was a notable improvement across all key metrics (visits, pageviews, and transactions) compared to January and February.
 This increase could indicate either improved conversion rates or influence of seasonal factors only.

 ### **Query 2: Bounce rate per traffic source in July 2017**
 - Bounce_rate = num_bounce/total_visit